Pensions in the Republic of Ireland: Recent changes to the state pension system

 The Social Welfare and Pensions Act of 2011 made changes to the qualifications needed for both the Contributory and Non-Contributory State Pensions.
 The act rose the qualifying age from 66 in a stepwise manner.
 Those born after 1 January 1955, but before 1 January 1961 are now are eligible to collect their state pension at 67.
 All those born after 1 January 1961 will be eligible to collect their pensions at 68.
 Raising the pension eligibility age of pensions is a contentious issue, but a slim majority of 53% acknowledge the fiscal need to raise the eligibility age.

 More changes to the qualifications for the Contributory State Pension are expected to be rolled out in 2022.
 These changes are being implemented to shift more future pensioners over to Contributory State Pensions in an attempt to reduce the fiscal impact of the pension system.
-Currently 19% of pensioners are on Non-Contributory State Pensions and spending on these pensions makes up 16 % of the budget.
+Currently 19% of pensioners are on Non-Contributory State Pensions and spending on these pensions makes up 16% of the budget.
 These changes will not affect those currently on Non Contributory Pensions.

-Auto-enrolment
+Auto-enrolment (My Future Fund)

-In July 2024, the Automatic Enrolment Retirement Savings System Bill 2024 was passed through the Dáil by minister Heather Humphreys with Tata Consultancy Services being named as the preferred bidder to run the system.
+In July 2024, automatic enrolment legislation was enacted by way of the Automatic Enrolment Retirement Savings System Bill 2024 which was passed through the Dáil by minister Heather Humphreys.
+The scheme is officially named 'My Future Fund'.

+Tata Consultancy Services was selected as the preferred bidder to run the system.

+The system commences on 1 January 2026 with employees between the age of 23 - 60, earning over €20,000 and not in a pension scheme will be automatically enrolled.
+Workers can opt out between months 6-8 but will be automatically re-enrolled every 2 years if they meet the eligibility criteria.